fnalways/terminus-docs/docs/manual/tasks/gpu-resource.md

 :::info
 For shared applications, such as SD Web UI (Stable Diffusion) and ComfyUI, GPU memory is managed by the shared application itself, not individual user instances.
-This means that the GPU mode settings described here do not directly affect authorized applications.
+This means that the GPU mode settings described here do not directly affect reference applications.
 :::

 ## Change GPU mode for application